Skip to main content

 Kumala (Sweet Potato)

-Tongan sweet potato, purple-fleshed and naturally sweet.
-Served umu-baked, boiled, or mashed with coconut cream.
-Staple carbohydrate source, rich in nutrients.
-Often served alongside savory meats and fish at feasts.
+Tongan sweet potato, purple-fleshed and naturally sweet, served umu-baked, boiled or mashed with coconut cream.
+It is a staple carbohydrate, packed with nutrients, and usually sits next to the savory meats and fish at a feast.

 Coconut Bread